edamametechnologies/edamame_posture_action/README.md

    - If `whitelist_conformance` is true and the CLI reports non-compliant endpoints, the step exits with an error status.

 15. **Create custom whitelist**
-   - If `create_custom_whitelist` is true, generates a whitelist from the current network sessions.
+   - If `create_custom_whitelists` is true, generates a whitelist from the current network sessions.
-   - If `custom_whitelist_path` is provided, saves the whitelist to this file.
+   - If `custom_whitelists_path` is provided, saves the whitelist to this file.
    - Otherwise, outputs the whitelist JSON to the action log.
    - Limited functionality on Windows due to licensing constraints.

 16. **Apply custom whitelist**
-   - If `custom_whitelist_path` is provided and `create_custom_whitelist` is not true, loads and applies the whitelist.
+   - If `custom_whitelists_path` is provided and `create_custom_whitelists` is not true, loads and applies the whitelist.
    - Reads the whitelist JSON from the specified file and applies it using `set-custom-whitelists`.
    - Exits with an error if the specified file is not found.